RedisLabs/redislabs-docs/content/connect/architecture.md

          /connect.md
 ---

-Redis Connect helps import (or _ingest_) existing data into Redis Enterprise.

-Redis Connect extracts data from existing systems, such as relational database management systems (RDBMS).
-The data is loaded into a Reds Connect instance and then transformed into a format suitable for a Redis database.

-To learn more, see one of the following:

-- How to install and set up Redis Connect

-- The Redis Connect architecture and components

-_\*snip*_

-, loads it into You can think of Redis Connect as a streaming [ELT process](https://en.wikipedia.org/wiki/Extract,_load,_transform) (extract, load, transform) where the original data is:
+Redis Connect help import (or _ingest_) data from existing systems into Redis Enterprise.
+You can think of Redis Connect as a streaming [ELT process](https://en.wikipedia.org/wiki/Extract,_load,_transform) (extract, load, transform) where the original data is:

 - Extracted from the source database using a connector service, such as [Debezium](https://debezium.io/).
 - Loaded into Redis Connect, a Redis database instance that stores a copy of the original data in [Redis Streams](https://redis.io/docs/manual/data-types/streams/), along with required metadata.